Skip to content

 • Auth (GoTrue), PostgREST, Realtime, Storage (S3-compatible)

-Central secrets live in OpenBao (connectors/supabase), never in env defaults: JWT_SECRET, SUPABASE_PUBLISHABLE_KEY (anon), SUPABASE_SECRET_KEY (service_role), POSTGRES_PASSWORD, SECRET_KEY_BASE, VAULT_ENC_KEY, PG_META_CRYPTO_KEY, S3 protocol keys.
+Central secrets live in OpenBao (runtime/supabase and narrowly scoped Realtime and Storage references), never in environment defaults: JWT_SECRET, SUPABASE_PUBLISHABLE_KEY (anon), SUPABASE_SECRET_KEY (service_role), POSTGRES_PASSWORD, SECRET_KEY_BASE, VAULT_ENC_KEY, PG_META_CRYPTO_KEY, S3 protocol keys.

 Supabase OSS is not natively multi-tenant (one stack ≈ one project).
 The standard way to share one instance across projects is schema isolation, not a stack per project: